irinalim/Roman-Numerals-Calculator/README.md

 # Roman Numerals Calculator
 This app allows users to calculate roman numerals.
 Supported operations are addition, subtraction and multiplication.

+> Note: the app supports only standard forms of Roman numerals (1 to 3999)

 ##Technologies
 Project is created with:
 - React